 Addressing Crumbling Driveway Edges

 Since asphalt driveways aren't formed the same way as concrete, the edges tend to break down more easily over time.
-This can result in a sloppy look, random pieces of broken asphalt in the lawn and a problem that is a challenge to fix—but not an impossible one to solve.
+This can result in a sloppy look, random pieces of broken asphalt in the lawn and a problem that is a challenge—but not impossible— to fix.
 Of course, if the entire edge of an asphalt driveway is crumbling, it may be far easier to hire a professional to fix it.
 If it is a small section, the work can be done by a motivated homeowner.

 As with other asphalt driveway repairs, cleaning the area is the first order of business.
 Remove loose dirt, weeds, crumbs, pieces of asphalt and anything else that is in the way.
 Use an asphalt cold-patch product to fill in the edge area and tamp it down.
 Another option is to snap a chalk line and use a cold chisel to remove loose material and create a straight edge where the asphalt was disintegrating.
 Larger areas may require a lot more digging and a more involved approach, so consider using a contractor for these jobs.